Best practices for accepting card payments

 If you are shipping a product, make sure to keep the tracking information and a delivery receipt.
 For large orders, require a signed confirmation of delivery.

 If you provide a service, document that it was successfully provided.
-For example, you can ask your customer to review and sign a work order and keep it for your records.
+For example, you can ask your customer to review and sign the completed work order and keep it for your records.

 Get to know your customer before completing a large transaction.
 Verify your customer’s identity, billing address and business (if applicable) prior to processing a high-ticket item or sizeable order.
 Do a Google search or ask for a government-issued ID and match the name on the ID to the name on the payment card.